Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 {{< figure
     src="images/d2020/machXO2.png"
-    caption="Lattice semiconductor MachXO2 family datahseet, overview of FPGA features.
+    caption="Lattice semiconductor MachXO2 family datasheet, overview of FPGA features.
 We have the `XO2-1200U` in our switch" alt="lattice machXO2 family features"
     >}}